November 2019 Favorites

 - The Size of Space – A website comparing the size of objects in space.

 - Breitbandmessung Funkloch Karte – A website showing the “quality” of German mobile networks across Germany.

-- base16 – An Open-Source project providing the architecture for building carefully chosen syntax highlighting using a base of sixteen colours.
-Available for nearly every terminal, editor or tool you can think of.
+- base16 – An Open-Source project providing the architecture for building carefully chosen syntax highlighting using a base of sixteen colors.
+Available for nearly every terminal, editor, or tool you can think of.